elomarns/auto-encoding-for-ruby/README.markdown

 ## How to Use

-Just write your code, as you would without the plugin.
-So just after you type the first non-ASCII character on any Ruby file, the plugin will automaticaly adds a #encoding: utf-8 declaration on the top of the file.
-The opposite is also true: it will remove the encoding declaration when you delete the last non-ASCII character.
-So, as I've said, just write your code and let the plugin make its work.
+Auto Encoding for Ruby will add a #encoding: utf-8 declaration on top of Ruby files on these situations:

+* Just after you type the first non-ASCII character of the file;
+* When you open a file with non-ASCII characters and no encoding declaration.

+It will also remove the encoding declaration on the following cases:

+* Just after you delete the last non-ASCII character;
+* When you open a file with an encoding declaration but without non-ASCII characters.

+In other words, just write your code as you would without the plugin and you'll be fine.

 ## Licensing